-Our devices consist of a rectangular cross-section diamond waveguide with a one-dimensional array of eye-shaped air holes (\ref{device-design}).
-The unit cell dimensions and periodicity of the hole array are chosen to support a simultaneous photonic and phononic bandgap.
-These devices (Fig. \ref{fig1}f and Fig. \ref{fig1}g) are designed to support a high Q mechanical breathing mode and a high Q optical mode.
-Fig. \ref{fig1}d and Fig. \ref{fig1}e depict the simulated electric field magnitude for the TE-like optical mode (orange) and simulated strain and deformation profile (blue) for the device's $\sim$\SI{12}{\giga\hertz} mechanical breathing mode, respectively.
-Light is coupled into the cavity region via a tapered fiber - diamond waveguide interface \cite{burek_fiber-coupled_2017, nguyen_integrated_2019} (Fig. \ref{fig1}f).
-The resonant frequency of the optical mode can be frequency-tuned into resonance with the SiV zero-phonon line (ZPL) at 737 nm (406 THz) resulting in an efficient spin-photon interface.
-This capability enables probing the spin state using ultra-low optical probe powers on the order of \SI{1}{\pico\watt}, thus limiting the laser-induced heating of the mechanical modes that has plagued previous experiments on SiV centers in optomechanical crystals \cite{joe_high_2024}.
-Due to the significant mode overlap between the TE-like optical mode and the $\sim$\SI{12}{\giga\hertz} mechanical breathing mode of our device, there is a significant optomechanical coupling (\ref{mechanical-linewidth}) due primarily to the photoelastic effect \cite{burek_diamond_2016}.
-This allows for efficient probing of the properties of the mechanical mode ($\omega_m, \kappa_m$) directly using optomechanical spectroscopy \cite{eichenfield_optomechanical_2009, burek_diamond_2016, joe_high_2024}, and independently of spin-phonon coupling.
+Our devices consist of a rectangular cross-section diamond waveguide with a one-dimensional array of eye-shaped air holes designed to support a high-Q optical (Fig. 1d) mode and a high-Q mechanical (Fig. 1e) breathing mode (see Methods section \ref{fabrication} for fabrication details and Supplementary Information (SI) section 1 for design details).
+Light is coupled into the cavity region via a tapered fiber - diamond waveguide interface \cite{burek_fiber-coupled_2017, nguyen_integrated_2019} (Fig. 1f).
+We measure a bare optical cavity frequency of $\omega_o/(2\pi) = 409.7$ THz with an optical Q-factor Q$_{o} \approx 27,000$ (see SI section 3 for details).
+The resonant frequency of the optical mode can be tuned into resonance with the SiV zero-phonon line (ZPL) at 737 nm (406 THz) (see Methods section \ref{frequency-tuning}), giving rise to an efficient spin-photon interface.
+This capability enables probing the spin state using ultra-low optical probe powers on the order of \SI{1}{\pico\watt}, thus limiting the laser-induced heating of mechanical modes that had plagued previous experiments on SiV centers in optomechanical crystals \cite{joe_high_2024}.
+Due to the significant mode overlap between the TE-like optical mode and the $\sim$\SI{12}{\giga\hertz} mechanical breathing mode of our device, there is a significant optomechanical coupling (see SI section 2) primarily due to the photoelastic effect \cite{burek_diamond_2016}.
+This allows for direct probing of the properties of the mechanical mode ($\omega_m, \kappa_m$) directly using optomechanical spectroscopy \cite{eichenfield_optomechanical_2009, burek_diamond_2016, joe_high_2024}, and independently of spin-phonon coupling.

-After the fabrication of the diamond optomechanical resonators, which utilizes a quasi-isotropic diamond etch \cite{khanaliloo_high-qv_2015} SiV centers are incorporated at the center of the optomechanical resonator by means of masked ion implantation \cite{nguyen_integrated_2019, evans_photon-mediated_2018}.
-The implantation dose is chosen to result in 2-3 SiV centers on average per device.
-SiV centers in the same device are spectrally distinguishable from each other because of variations in the local strain environment of the diamond crystal lattice, which leads to variations in the optical transition frequencies.
-We address single SiV centers individually in optical frequency space by tuning a laser into resonance with the desired transition.